WokLibCodeClub/.github/profile/README.md

 #### Signing up for a Rapid Router account

 If you want to save your progress in Rapid Router as you progress through the levels you can make a Rapid Router account, and to do this you will need to use a parent's email address.
-We will show you how you can do this at the session, but you will need to do this at home duroing the week.
+We will show you how you can do this at the session, but you will need to do this at home during the week.
 The webpage for signing up is [https://www.codeforlife.education/register_form](https://www.codeforlife.education/register_form): enter your date of birth in the **Independent learner** section then fill in the rest of the details, including your parent's email address.
 Once you have made an account you can login by going to [codeforlife.education/play/](https://www.codeforlife.education/play/) and clicking on the Log in button.

 Depending on how the session goes we may also do Scratch coding using some of the projects on the Raspberry Pi Projects webpages.